hexa-org/policy/specs/IDQL-core-specification.md

 }
 ```

-Likewise, the subject provider `myGoogleIdp` maps back to a federated OIDC provider whose URI is:  `idp.canarybank.io`.
+Likewise, the subject provider `corpOpenIdProvider` maps back to a federated OIDC provider whose URI is:  `idp.canarybank.io`.

 An AWS resource is typically defined by: